-A scholarship plan dealer must not designate an individual as its chief compliance officer under subsection 11.3(1) [designating a chief compliance officer] unless the individual has:
+A scholarship plan dealer must not designate an individual as its chief compliance officer under subsection 11.3(1) [designating a chief compliance officer] unless the individual has

-- (a) passed the Sales Representative Proficiency Exam; - (b) passed the Branch Manager Proficiency Exam; - (c) passed the PDO Exam or the Chief Compliance Officers Qualifying Exam, and - (d) gained 12 months of relevant securities industry experience in the 36-month period before applying for registration. - 7.
-Section 3.9 is amended by replacing "section 7.1(2)(d)" with "paragraph 7.1(2)(d)". - 8.
-Section 3.10 is amending by replacing paragraph (a) with the following: - (a) the individual has - (i) passed the Exempt Market Products Exam or the Canadian Securities Course Exam, - (ii) passed the PDO Exam or the Chief Compliance Officers Qualifying Exam, and - (iii) gained 12 months of relevant securities industry experience in the 36-month period before applying for registration. - 9.
-Subsection 3.16(2.1) is amended by replacing "paragraphs (2)(a) or (b)" with "paragraph (2)(a) or (b)".
+- (a) passed the Sales Representative Proficiency Exam, - (b) passed the Branch Manager Proficiency Exam, - (c) passed the PDO Exam or the Chief Compliance Officers Qualifying Exam, and - (d) gained 12 months of relevant securities industry experience in the 36-month period before applying for registration. - 10.
+Section 3.9 is amended by replacing "section 7.1(2)(d)" with "paragraph 7.1(2)(d)".

+11. Section 3.10 is amended by replacing paragraph (a) with the following:

+- (a) the individual has - (i) passed the Exempt Market Products Exam or the Canadian Securities Course Exam, - (ii) passed the PDO Exam or the Chief Compliance Officers Qualifying Exam, and

+- (iii) gained 12 months of relevant securities industry experience in the 36-month period before applying for registration;. - 12.
+Subsection 3.16(2.1) is amended by replacing "paragraphs" with "paragraph".

-- (a) replacing subsection 4.1(1) with the following: - (1) A firm registered in any jurisdiction of Canada must not permit an individual to act as a dealing, advising or associate advising representative of the registered firm if either of the following apply: - (a) the individual acts as an officer, partner or director of another firm registered in any jurisdiction of Canada that is not an affiliate of the first-mentioned registered firm. - (b) the individual is registered as a dealing, advising or associate advising representative of another firm registered in any jurisdiction of Canada, and - (b) replacing, in subsection 4.2(3), "No later than the 7th day" with "No later than 7 days".
+13. Section 4.1 is amended by replacing subsection (1) with the following:

+(1) A firm registered in any jurisdiction of Canada must not permit an individual to act as a dealing, advising or associate advising representative of the registered firm if either of the following apply:

+- (a) the individual acts as an officer, partner or director of another firm registered in any jurisdiction of Canada that is not an affiliate of the first-mentioned registered firm; - (b) the individual is registered as a dealing, advising or associate advising representative of another firm registered in any jurisdiction of Canada. - 14.
+Subsection 4.2(3) is amended by replacing "No later than the 7th day" with "No later than 7 days".